StormBreaker1726/StormBreaker1726/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me
 StormBreaker1726 is my personal nickname, that I use in the development world.
-My real name is João Víctor, and I'm a undergraduate student in Computational Science and Engineering in Federal University of Juiz de Fora.
+My real name is João Víctor, and I'm a undergraduate student in Computational Science and Engineering at Federal University of Juiz de Fora.
 I'm interested in operational research, computational intelligence, artificial intelligence, and numerical analysis.
 - 🔭 I’m currently working in Routing Problems in Green Logistic
 - 🌱 I’m currently learning Computational Intelligence
 - ⚡ Fun fact: I'm learning German (slowly)